The Stranglers: 2010–present

-Black ceased performing on stage with the band after some partial-set appearances in March 2015, although he remained an official member of the band until his retirement was confirmed in 2018.
+Black ceased performing on stage with the band after some partial-set appearances in March 2015, although he remained an official member of the band until his retirement in 2018.
 Jim Macaulay appeared in a promotional photograph alongside Burnel, Greenfield and Warne for the first time in 2016 and has since been named as an official member of the group.

 In August 2017, the Stranglers performed at an outdoor concert in Hull as part of the UK City of Culture celebrations.
 In July 2018, the band played at the LUNAR festival in Tanworth-in-Arden.

-During an interview with Janice Long, on BBC Radio Wales, on 10 July 2018, Burnel revealed that Black continued to be in fairly poor health and had suffered a minor stroke earlier in 2018.

 Greenfield died on 3 May 2020, at the age of 71.
 He had contracted COVID-19 while in hospital for a heart ailment.
-The band's eighteenth studio album Dark Matters, features contributions from Greenfield and is also their first release following the retirement of Jet Black.
-It was released on 10 September 2021, and entered the UK album chart at number 4, the highest position since Feline in 1983 and their first top 10 position since 1990.
+The band's 18th studio album, Dark Matters, features contributions from Greenfield and is also their first release following the retirement of Black.
+It was released on 10 September 2021, and entered the UK Albums Chart at number 4, the highest position since Feline in 1983 and their first top 10 position since 1990.

-In November 2021, the band began their last full tour with their new keyboard player, Toby Hounsham, who played with Rialto, an English rock band formed in London in 1997, and subsequently Mungo Jerry for live and studio work since the early 2000s.
-The tour is currently scheduled to continue through the UK and several European countries, ending in Sweden in October 2022.
+In November 2021, the band began what was billed as their last full tour with their new keyboard player, Toby Hounsham, who played with Rialto, an English rock band formed in London in 1997, and subsequently Mungo Jerry for live and studio work since the early 2000s.

 After many years of health problems, Black died on 6 December 2022 at the age of 84.

+Although the band had billed their 2021 dates as their final UK tour, they continued to tour Europe in 2023.
+For 2024, a 50th Anniversary Tour included dates in the UK and Europe, and 2025 found the band touring Europe, the UK, Australia and New Zealand.